Skip to Main Content

 The Valley Hospital

-The Valley Hospital is a fully accredited, acute-care, not-for-profit hospital serving more than 440,000 people in 32 towns in Bergen County and adjoining communities.
+The Valley Hospital is a fully accredited, 370-bed acute-care, not-for-profit hospital in Paramus serving more than 440,000 people in 32 towns in Bergen County and adjoining communities.
 As one of the busiest hospitals in New Jersey, Valley combines unparalleled clinical expertise with a patient experience that is second to none.
-To preserve and expand its impact in the region and to ensure that it can continue to meet the needs of future generations, Valley is building a new, state-of-the-art 370 single-bed hospital in Paramus, set to open in 2023.

 Valley Home Care